Morriar/nit/src/doc/doc_experiments/exp_align/out.themes/app.out.md

 ![_app.nit_ life-cycle](path/resources/ab03b885463901ade4ae1a9adfaefeff.png)

+> theme: api

 Life-cycle events related to saving and restoring the application state are provided by two special callback methods:

-> theme: intro

 * `on_save_state`: The app may be destroyed soon, save its state for a future `on_restore_state`.
   There is more on how it can be done in the `app::data_store` section.